This pea and spring onion frittata is ideal for lunch or a midweek evening meal. Delicious served hot or cold.

 - 6 large eggs

-- 3 tbsp ricotta, crème fraîche or milk
+- 3 tablespoon ricotta, crème fraîche or milk

 - 50 g Parmesan cheese finely grated